go-hack/go-hack-02-01-fundamentals/README.md

 #### Control structure

 `if` statements are used to control your flow of the program.
-If somthing is true, do something.
+If something is true, do something.
 ```go

 // this declares an int and assigns it its default value 0